Thomassky28/Chatty_App/README.md

 ## Behaviour

-* Header will display the count of connected users.

-* When the number of connected users changes, this count will be updated for all connected users.

 * When any connected users enter their names, all connected users are notified the users' online state.

 * When any connected user sends a chat message, all connected users receive and display the message.